moderndatacompany/dataos.info/docs/resources/cluster/cluster_grammar.md

 ---
 ### **`catalogs`**

-**Description:** property for catalog specification in scenarios where it is not possible to create a depot for certain sources, but a Trino connector is available and supported.<br>
+**Description:** attribute for catalog specification in scenarios where it is not possible to create a depot for certain sources, but a Trino connector is available and supported.<br>
 **Data Type:** list of objects<br>
 **Requirement:** optional<br>
 **Default Value:** none<br>
-**Possible Value:** <br>
+**Possible Value:** none<br>
 **Example Usage:**<br>
 ```yaml
 catalogs: